 All sleep is not the same.
 There are two main types of sleep:

-People normally cycle through the three stages of non-REM sleep (stages N1 through N3), usually followed by a brief interval of REM sleep, every 90 to 120 minutes or several times every night.
+People normally cycle through the three stages of NREM sleep (stages N1 through N3), usually followed by a brief interval of REM sleep, every 90 to 120 minutes or several times every night.
 Throughout the night, people wake up briefly (called stage W) but are typically unaware of being awake.

-Non-REM sleep: Non-REM sleep accounts for about 75 to 80% of total sleep time in adults.
+NREM sleep: NREM sleep accounts for about 75 to 80% of total sleep time in adults.
 Sleep progresses from stage 1 (the lightest level, when the sleeper can be awakened easily) to stage 3 (the deepest level, when the sleeper can be awakened with greater difficulty).
 In stage 3, blood pressure is at its lowest, and heart and breathing rates are at their slowest.
 People perceive stage 3 as high-quality sleep.

 REM sleep: Electrical activity in the brain is unusually high, somewhat resembling that during wakefulness.
 The eyes move rapidly, and certain muscles are paralyzed so that voluntary movement is impossible.
 However, some muscles may twitch involuntarily.
 The rate and depth of breathing increase.